 Lowlands

-Level 2 playing from 1,075 – 1,600 yards
+Plays from 1,075 – 1,600 yards

-Lowlands is my home course.
-In fact, if Bryson DeChambeau smoked a driver off #4 and the ball threaded through two homes and found the street at the corner of Orton and Declerk it could roll past my house!
+In fact, if Bryson DeChambeau smoked a driver off the fourth tee, threaded it between two houses, and caught the street at the corner of Orton and Declerk just right, the ball could roll past my house.
 An unlikely shot.
-Even more unlikely we could get him here for that type of challenge.
-More likely is to plan for an extra hour at the end of your game to re-live your best shots of the day next door at Edna’s on the Green!
+Even more unlikely that we’ll ever convince Bryson to show up and try it.
+Far more realistic is finishing your round and budgeting an extra hour to relive your best shots next door at Edna’s on the Green.

 Toughest to Easiest: